NLGithubWP/lqo_ml_perspective/docker/postgres_balsa/README.md

 docker exec -it pg_balsa bash
 su postgres

+# Outside the docker
+cp -r ./balsa/load-postgres ./data/imdb/

 # LOAD JOB INTO DB
 # ==========================================
 #
 # Run script to load the CSVs into the database.
 This process takes on the order of 15 minutes.
+# drop databae imdbload; before running the script if you want to start from scratch.
 bash data/imdb/load-postgres/load_job_postgres.sh /data/imdb

 # LOAD STACK INTO DB (Takes ~2.5h to restore dump, 17.4s to ANALYZE)